civican/legisinfo/42-1/bills/C-97/bill_text.md

 ### Section 5.6

-For greater certainty, the Minister is not permitted to pay an education and training benefit to a person who is a member **unless that person is a member of the Supplementary Reserve**.
+For greater certainty, the Minister is not permitted to pay an education and training benefit to a person who is a member unless that person is a member of the Supplementary Reserve.

 ### Section 321